-Alteration of a path may refer to one or more running days or to the remainder of the annual timetable, and can concern an entire route or a section thereof.
+Alteration of a path may refer to one or more running days or to the remainder of the annual timetable, and can concern an entire line or a section thereof.
+It can refer to part of the train path or the entire train path.
+Path alteration is possible both on annual paths and on ad-hoc paths.